 Unfortunately for most seniors, walk in bathtubs are not considered to be durable medical equipment by original Medicare.
-Therefore, original Medicare will not pay for the cost of a walk-in tub nor will they contribute to the cost of installation.
+Thus, original Medicare will not pay for the cost of a walk-in tub nor will they contribute to the cost of installation.

 Having said that, there may be rare situations in which original Medicare does provide financial assistance.
 When this occurs, the support comes as reimbursement, rather than in advance of the purchase.
 The tub would have to be considered an absolute medical necessity.
 The beneficiary would need a medical diagnosis that proves his/her need.
 In addition, a written prescription that outlines the reasons for which a walk in tub is necessary, as well as any features specific to a brand is required.
 Even with all this support, there is no guarantee of original Medicare’s assistance.
 When it comes to original Medicare, it is best to think of the tub as an out-of-pocket purchase, submit one’s claim, and hope for the best.
 However, one should be financially prepared to pay the full cost, including installation.
 Or look for other sources of assistance.

 While getting original Medicare to cover the cost of walk in tubs is very difficult, Medicare Advantage (regulated by Medicare, but run by private insurance companies) may be a different story.
 In April of 2018, the Centers for Medicare and Medicaid Services (CMS) announced the expansion of health related supplemental benefits through Medicare Advantage (MA) plans.
 That said, the term, “health related supplemental benefits”, is not exactly defined by CMS and is left open to interpretation.
 However, the service (or, in this case, item) should be utilized to:

 Based on this loosely provided guidance, it is our understanding that some MA plans will pay for the cost of walk in tubs.
-As the 2020 MA plans roll out, it will become clearer as to how many MA plans are including walk in bathtubs and other home safety modifications as part of their benefits.
+As the 2020 MA plans roll out, it will become clearer how many MA plans are including walk in bathtubs and other home safety modifications as part of their benefits.
 Please note: Supplemental health (and non-health) benefits will vary based on the state in which one resides, as well as one’s specific Medicare Advantage plan.